 - Content is king.
 In a virtual setting, your content is your event.
 Powerful keynotes and engaging sessions tailored to your attendees are critical.

-- Alone doesn’t have to mean lonely.
+- Being alone doesn’t have to mean being lonely.
 Keep virtual attendees engaged.
 Offer options that are relevant to each attendee type and utilize online event guides for virtual events.

 - Data is the only way to prove event success.
-Measuring engagement and capturing attendee data are the only way to prove event ROI and activate the buyer’s journey.
+Measuring engagement and capturing attendee data are the only ways to prove event ROI and activate the buyer’s journey.

 In-Person Events Vs Virtual Events